shakeel-data/revenue-trends-analysis-dashboard/README.md

 Market trends and sales insights play a key role in uncovering actionable patterns within business data.
 By analyzing category performance, regional demand, and growth trends over time, organizations can make smarter decisions, optimize strategies, and drive sustainable revenue through predictive and data-driven planning.

 ## 📘 Project Overview
 This interactive Revenue Trends Dashboard showcases a comprehensive analysis of sales, profit, and quantity trends across product categories and U.S. states using data-driven insights.
-Built using Tableau, this project demonstrates the complete data analytics lifecycle — from data sourcing and SQL-based transformation to advanced data visualization and storytelling.
+Built using Tableau, this project demonstrates the complete data analytics lifecycle-from data sourcing and SQL-based transformation to advanced data visualization and storytelling.

 ## 📁 Data resources used
 - Kaggle